renegaglas/init_steganography/README.md

-# init_steganography
+init_steganographie

-rebuilding an old projet from scratch
+rebuilding an old project from scratch

-goal == hide a texte inside an image using a key
+subgoal1 == hide text in image with key done but needs to be tested

+subgoal2 == create the necessary user interface